 Given the data from Linkt Brisbane is now for more than 12 months, some conclusions can be drawn from the information.
-That is, the number of complaints are relatively steady and that the amount in respect to disputes is at the relatively minor end of the scale.
+That is, the number of complaints is relatively steady and that the numbers in respect to disputes are at the relatively minor end of the scale.

 Given the data from Linkt Melbourne is now for more than 12 months, some conclusions can be drawn from the information.
-That is, the number of complaints in 2020 was generally down for the most part of 2020 due to COVID-19 restrictions, but for 2021 the number of complaints is moving more towards historic levels.
+That is, the number of complaints in 2020 was generally down for the most part of 2020 due to COVID-19 restrictions, but for 2021 the number of complaints is moving more towards historical levels, albeit slowly.

 Given the data from Linkt Sydney is now for more than 12 months, some conclusions can be drawn from the information.
-That is, the number of complaints in 2020 was generally down from the historical numbers, but less than for other jurisdictions.
-In the most recent quarter, complaints were greater than they have been for more than 12 months, but not yet at historic levels.
+That is, the number of complaints in 2020/2021 was generally down from the historical numbers, but less than for other jurisdictions.
+In the most recent quarter, complaints were reduced from the previous quarter but I consider the reason for that is the severity of the New South Wales lockdown, whereas in 2020 they had no long-term lockdowns.
+In my view, once the impact of COVID-19 is reduced, it is likely that the number of disputes will be near historic levels.